 Evan Mobley Basketball Career

 Like his brother Isaiah, Evan Mobley was born in San Diego, California, but raised in Murietta, California, north of Temecula.
-Both brothers played AAU ball and starred on the court at Rancho Christian High School.
+Both brothers played AAU ball and starred on the court at Rancho Christian School, where they dominated the high school hoops scene.

 Evan won Gatorade California Player of the Year two years in a row, the only player to do so since Jrue Holiday, who just won the NBA Finals with the Milwaukee Bucks.
 The seven-foot center soared like an Atlanta Hawk over his high school basketball rivals, regularly slamming dunks on his shorter opponents.
 Evan chose to play college basketball at USC over Washington and the crosstown rival University of California, Los Angeles.
 Both teams went deep in the following NCAA tournament playoffs.